 You can claim your PRC licensed card at your chosen PRC office after 60 days (maximum).

-PRC ID Renewal due to Change of Status Requirements
+PRC Renewal due to Change of Status Requirements

 - Photocopy of your PRC License